Clubs choose projects to work on that tackle one of the five Programme Areas identified by Soroptimist International:

-A theme the Club wants to progress this year is that of good mental health and wellbeing both of ourselves and others.
-We have a programme of speakers but are looking to hold an awareness event in the Metro Centre on World Mental Health Day in October.
-Cris Young and Christine Lowthian are exploring this with the Charities lead at the Metre Centre
+A theme the Club has progressed this year is that of good mental health and wellbeing.
+We had a programme of speakers thanks to Cris Young who also co-ordinated an awareness event in the Metro Centre on World Mental Health Day in October to raise awareness and provide information and education of the importance of good mental health..

 BLUE PLAQUE PARITY